 Studying Gemara is the centerpiece of the Talmud program, though other texts including the Mishna and books of Halakha are explored as well.
-The program provides students with perspectives both deep and wide: Three days of learning out of which two are dedicated to Iyun both in chavruta and shiurim, as well as a shiur on Rishonim.
-One morning dedicated to a personally structured seder and a shiur in Mishna.
+The program provides students with perspectives both deep and wide: three days of learning out of which two are dedicated to iyun both in chavruta and shiurim, as well as a shiur on Rishonim.
+One morning is dedicated to a personally structured seder and a shiur in Mishna.

-Students in the Advanced Talmud Program have an option of taking classes toward a Master's Degree from Bar Ilan University in Talmud.
-The MA track is research based, and includes writing a thesis paper under the advisory of Bar Ilan professors.
+Students in the Advanced Talmud Program have an option of taking classes toward a Master's Degree in Talmud from Bar Ilan University.
+The M.A. track is research based, and includes writing a thesis advised by Bar Ilan professors.